Chart Color Schemes

 Casino faces significant health challenges, with various conditions affecting both younger and older residents.
 Private health cover is low, at approximately 46% (around 5,684 people), compared to the national average of 55.3%.

-The most prevalent medical issues are arthritis and mental health problems, impacting 10.8% and 9.7% of residents respectively.
-Conversely, 58.6% of residents report no medical ailments, slightly lower than the 61.9% figure for Rest of NSW.
-Residents aged 65 and over comprise 24.4% (3,018 people) of Casino's population, higher than the 22.9% in Rest of NSW.
-Health outcomes among seniors generally align with those of the broader population.
+The most prevalent medical conditions are arthritis and mental health issues, impacting 10.8 and 9.7% of residents respectively.
+Conversely, 58.6% reported no medical ailments, slightly lower than the Rest of NSW's 61.9%.
+Residents aged 65 and over comprise 24.4%, totaling 3,018 people, which is higher than the Rest of NSW's 22.9%.
+Health outcomes among seniors are broadly aligned with those of the general population.

 Frequently Asked Questions - Health